 Ever tried Lebanese street food?
 Here comes the Lebanese Bakery London, from the land of Beirut to London.

 TLB’s vision is to revive Lebanese pride by developing a manousheh, while remaining strongly rooted in its food heritage and traditions.
 This place is slightly new, although it’s been nearly a year since they first opened in London.
 They are a relatively small restaurant, which fits approx 30 odd people in one space.

-The Lebanese Bakery specialises in flat bread, which is known as manousheh.
-However, there are a range of different options to choose from their menu.
+The Lebanese Bakery specialises in flatbread, which is known as manousheh.
+However, there is a range of different options to choose from their menu.
 If you’re looking for a good brunch spot or just a spot to hang out with your friends, this is a place to go to.

 The Lebanese Bakery London now serves all fully halal dishes.
 The fact that you can see your food being freshly made is great.
 Especially for those foodies who love capturing food in the making and having the smell flow by.
 Simply perfect!